 The questions seemed odd to the mother, but the little girl clearly wasn’t joking.
 And she learned something significant in the interaction, even if her mother wasn’t actively teaching a lesson.
 In fact, some of the most important lessons we teach children are probably not on purpose—showing them what’s worthy of attention, what to ignore, what should be noticed but not discussed, and more.
 This little girl learned one of the ways that we think about gender in this culture—as a permanent state of being.
 To think otherwise, she learned, is laughable.
 This little girl seemed to understand gender as a young stream capable of becoming many different rivers.
 Her mother seemed equally sure that the stream had a predetermined path.
 And here’s where things get tricky—they’re both right.
 It’s likely Tristan’s son will identify as a boy (and later on, as a man).
 Most boys do.
 But treating this process as inevitable disguises the fact that… well… it’s not.
 This question came out of a 3-year-old because she’s actually in the process of acquiring what psychologists refer to as “gender constancy”—an understanding of gender as a permanent state of being.
 She’s not there yet, but interactions like the one discussed above are fast helping her along.
 These beliefs are institutionalized throughout our culture in ways that don’t make interactions like these completely predetermined, but make them much more likely.

-With the news of a new child, D’Lane feels certain she’s somewhere in the stream, while Tristan is beginning to see the emergence of branches that are beginning to feel more likely than others.
+With the news of a new child, D’Lane feels certain they’re somewhere in the stream, while Tristan is beginning to see the emergence of branches that are beginning to feel more likely than others.
 Yet, both of us feel the slow creep of the Grand Canyon.
 We have lectured for nearly 10 years on how gendering begins prior to birth.
 “Do you know the sex yet?” is one of the top two questions asked by most people.
 As a part of a same-sex couple, D’Lane experiences these questions as even more telling.
 Prior to birth, we organize names, nurseries, and language to prepare.
 One of the biggest reasons folks offer to justify their inquiries about the sex of babies before they’re born (when they do so) is largely gift-related.
 And the market for parenting and baby supplies structurally invites the question in more than a few ways and is a powerful force in reproducing our cultural understandings of gender.

 “Gender-Neutrality” and the Market for Baby Gear